Clerk Details

 Overview

-- Assisting in clinical negligence claims, including cases of necrotising fasciitis, where he drafted schedules of loss using the Ogden Tables.
+- Advice in clinical negligence claims, including cases of necrotising fasciitis, where he drafted schedules of loss using the Ogden Tables

 - Drafting pleadings for multi-track catastrophic injury cases including clinical negligence claims arising from birth injuries and delayed diagnoses.

-- Drafted position statements in property and affairs disputes before the Court of Protection.
+- Drafted position statements in property and financial affairs disputes before the Court of Protection.

-In 2022, he was shortlisted for a national law reform essay on the Bereavement Award under the Fatal Accidents Act 1976.
-He has appeared in both the County Court and High Court and has been instructed in CCMCs, interlocutory hearings, and infant approval hearings across a variety of cases.
+He has appeared in both the County Court and High Court and has been instructed in CCMCs, stage 3 hearings, strike out applications, relief from sanctions, and applications to resile across a variety of cases.
 He has also made submissions on directions and budgeting in high value claims and has advocated before the Masters at the Royal Courts of Justice.
+During pupillage, he secured multiple costs orders in favour of his client.
+His advocacy experience also extends to criminal defence, where he acted privately for a defendant charged with failure to provide a specimen, securing a reduced sentence at court.
+He is also currently on the Junior scheme with the Government Legal Department.

 Jeremy also has a strong commitment to public legal education, having volunteered with the Schools Consent Project to deliver workshops on sexual offences law to secondary school students.
 He was awarded an Inner Temple scholarship to participate in a gender equality programme in Ghana and has also taught in Rwanda, worked as an English tutor in Shanghai, and worked on a vineyard near Rome.